 In the UGC post, the coding for answers to questions was the most prominent code which makes sense since most of the post started with some sort of question (asking for help, seeking advice or general question that opens a topic of discussion).
 This is comparable to the findings by Zhang et al. who show a similar mapping of codes with UGC.
 In this case, the topics are more diverse and the OP’s participation in the discussion is higher.
 As far as themes, pedagogy, policy and personal and professional development rank the most discussed according to the amount of comments and asking for advice and asking a general question are ranked high as well.
 Within this group of posts the codes of answer and elaboration are high with much less disagreement.
 In addition there was more appreciation (and positive tone) in this group as well as OP’s participation in the comments.
 For example: “How do I increase the engagement of African American students?”
 Received 56 upvotes and 63 comments in which 22 answers, 8 elaborations and 16 appreciations.
 “Why did you decide to become a teacher?” received 37 upvotes and 43 comments in which 22 answers, 8 elaborations and 4 appreciations.
 Here there where 10 agreements as well.
 “Books for middle schoolers?” received 24 upvotes and 44 comments of which 27 answers, 5 elaborations and 3 appreciations.
 “What music do you listen to while studying?” received 16 upvotes and 37 comments of which 25 answers and 5 appreciations.
 What is apparent is the large range of topics that are addressed as well as the clear pattern of answers to a question posted.
-Asking a question rather than making an announcement (like a hyperlink) creates a chain reaction that similarly to Zhang is more answer and informational oriented and much less argumentative.
+Asking a question rather than making an announcement (like a hyperlink) creates a chain reaction that similarly to Zhang, Hamilton, et al. (2017) is more answer and informational oriented and much less argumentative.
 In this setting subscribers can agree more and elaborate on things that others are saying.

-5- Discussion
+Discussion